puranik3/ey-mfe-using-react/documents/lab-guide-microfrontend-workshops-app.md

     './components': './src/components/index.js',
 },
 ```
-- Enable use of shared components in the wotkshops app.
+- Enable use of shared components in the workshops app.
 In workshops app `config/webpack.dev.js` add __shared__ as a remote
 ```js
 plugins: [
     // Add this